-This is the cost to keep your products in their warehouses.
-If you have any inventory left at the end of the month you’ll be charged a monthly storage fee.
+This is the storage cost to keep your products in their warehouses.
+If you have any inventory left at the end of the month, you’ll be charged a monthly storage fee.

-So it’s in your best interest to have a product that you know is smaller (and takes up less room), and also is moved or replenished quickly to minimize fees.
+So it’s in your best interest to have a product that you know is smaller (and takes up less storage space) and also is moved or replenished quickly to minimize fees.

 Individual Item Fees/Monthly Subscription Fees

-There are two types of sellers.
+There are two types of online sellers.
 Individual and professional.
-The main difference is that on an individual plan, you pay fees every time you make a sale ($0.99) and on a professional plan, you pay a flat $39.99 fee every month no matter how many sales you make.
+The main difference is that on an individual plan, you pay fees every time you make a sale ($0.99), and on a professional seller account, you pay a flat $39.99 fee every month, no matter how many sales you make.

 Because Amazon processes the request and takes care of all the admin for you, if a customer requests a refund, they will charge you a fee for it.
 Up to $5.00 or 20% of the refunded fee, whichever is less.